microsoft/ProjectOxford-ClientSDK/Emotion/Windows/README.md

 The client library
 ==================

-The Emotion API client library is a thin C\# client wrapper for Project Oxford Emotion REST APIs.
+The Emotion API client library is a thin C\# client wrapper for Microsoft Cognitive Services (formerly Project Oxford) Emotion
+REST APIs.

 The easiest way to use this client library is to get microsoft.projectoxford.emotion package from [nuget](<http://nuget.org>).